Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am a professional with [Number] years of work experience in [Your Industry] as well as an extensive background in [Specific Abilities or Responsibilities].
-I am especially looking to work with [Company Name] due to the reputation you have earned in the name of the company.
+I have [Number] of years of work experience in [Industry], and have an extensive background in [Specific Abilities or Duties].
+I am especially looking to work for [Company Name] due to your standing for the reputation of [Company’s].

-I believe that my skills and work experience make me a suitable candidate for this role.
-I would be delighted to discuss further with you about how I can add value the team.
+I am confident that my qualifications and work experience make me a strong candidate for this role.
+I would appreciate the opportunity to chat with you about how I can contribute to your team.

 Sincerely,